open-telemetry/oteps/text/trace/0170-sampling-probability.md

 adjusted counts makes this analysis relatively expensive to perform in real time.

-#### Using parent trace sampling probability to count all spans
+#### Using parent sampling probability to count all spans

-If the W3C `is-sampled` flag will be used to determine whether `RECORD_AND_SAMPLE` is returned in a Sampler, then in order to count sample spans without first locating the root span requires propagating information about the parent trace sampling probability through the context.
-Using the parent trace sampling probability, instead of the root, allows individual spans in a trace to control the sampling probability of their descendents in a sub-trace that use `ParentBased` sampler.
-Such techniques are referred to as _parent trace sampling_ techniques.
+If the W3C `is-sampled` flag will be used to determine whether `RECORD_AND_SAMPLE` is returned in a Sampler, then in order to count sample spans without first locating the root span requires propagating information about the parent sampling probability through the context.
+Using the parent sampling probability, instead of the root, allows individual spans in a trace to control the sampling probability of their descendents in a sub-trace that use `ParentBased` sampler.
+Such techniques are referred to as _parent sampling_ techniques.

-Parent trace sampling probability may be thought of as the probability of causing a child span to be a sampled.
+Parent sampling probability may be thought of as the probability of causing a child span to be a sampled.
 Propagators that maintain this variable MUST obey the rules of conditional probability.
 In this model, the adjusted count of each span depends on the adjusted count